 2. Turn the TV off earlier to foster “wind down time” and allow extra time to connect.

 3. Take a few minutes with your spouse to connect at the beginning or end of the day.

 4. Build a family night into your week.
 One family has waffles, sausage, a little faith-building activity and games every Sunday night and the kids love it.
 The routine gives a sense of stability and order.

 5. Be honest about your schedule.
-Read Jim and Lynne’s book (pages 12 and 13) about “When Too Much is Too Much.”
+Check out Jim and Lynne’s book “How to Grow a Connected Family”.
+In one of the early chapters they talk about “When Too Much is Too Much.”

 So, stay connected during the busy sports seasons!
 Your family needs it!!!